Tenements-facades-project/wrofacade/README.md

 just grammars (i.e., we use grammar not to generate segmentation mask but a ready facade image).
 This pipeline is implemented by the class `src.facade_generator.pure_grammars_generator.PureGrammarGenerator`.
-- GANs - there is also a pipeline consisting of just one GAN network; it is implemented by the class `src.facade_generator.gan_generator.GANGeneratorTorch` (abstract GAN in PyTorch)
+- GANs - there is also a pipeline block which allows to incorporate a torch GAN generator model into the pipeline.
+It is implemented in the class src.facade_generator.gan_generator.GANGeneratorTorch.
+It requires a torch module object with target architecture, a checkpoint file name and optionally two lambda function acting like decorators for input and output of the model that transform values to format the model and the pipeline expects them to be respectively.

 ## Project structure